Eat Fit Sweet Potato Casserole Recipe

 - 1/3 cup unsweetened almond or coconut milk

 - 1/2 cup oat flour (simply grind whole rolled oats in a blender or food processor)

 - Bake the sweet potatoes at 350 degrees for about 1 hour or until cooked through and softened.
 Scoop out the sweet potato flesh and discard the skins (or keep the skins for added fiber and nutrition).

-- In a large bowl, mix together the sweet potato, Stevia, margarine, eggs, vanilla and milk.
+- In a large bowl, mix together the sweet potato, Swerve, Earth Balance, eggs, vanilla and milk.
 Beat together with a hand held mixer until everything is well combined.
 Pour mixture into a baking dish that has been sprayed with non-stick spray.